 In some languages people do not use doublets.
 Or they may use doublets, but only in certain situations, so a doublet might not make sense in their language in some verses.
-In either case, translators may need to find some other way to express the meaning expressed by the doublet.
+People might think that the verse is describing two ideas or actions, when it is only describing one.
+In this case, translators may need to find some other way to express the meaning expressed by the doublet.